cannerycoders/chuckdoc/src/language/uana.md

 ChucK has a number of built-in UAna classes.
-These classes perform many basic transform functions (FFT, IFFT) and feature extraction methods (both spectral and time-domain features).&nbsp;A list of built-in ChucK unit analyzers can be found [here](../program/uana.md).
+These classes perform many basic transform functions (FFT, IFFT) and feature extraction methods (both spectral and time-domain features).
+A list of built-in ChucK unit analyzers can be found [here](../program/uana.md).

 ## creating